This is a great story.

 While older volunteers tend to move toward ongoing task-based work, newer volunteers seem to be looking for professional, one-time opportunities, like serving on boards.
 “I think both of those sets of volunteers get a sense of fulfillment out of being productive and overall improving the quality of life of folks in the communities,” says Harlow.

-As a recipient of a 4imprint one by one® grant, Retired and Senior Volunteer Program of Rock County ordered screen-printed tote bags as thank-you gifts for their volunteers.
+As a recipient of a 4imprint one by one® grant, Retired and Senior Volunteer Program of Rock County ordered screen-printed tote bags as volunteer appreciation gifts.
 They handed out the bags at their 45th volunteer recognition dinner.
 RSVP selected the Pisces Pocket Tote, which not only helps volunteers carry the books and pens they need to do their work, but also promotes their organization.

 “We gave them out at the end of the night,” explained Hansberry.
 “The volunteers that come in now talk about how nice they are to have, and that they really appreciate them.”